 Now, a lot of questions arise from this.
 Such as the word “trumpet”.
 Is this supposed to be a trumpet to herald something?
 Like, the way a whistleblower brings attention to something that was hidden, no matter the consequence?

 Also, does “I raised up Trump to fulfill my purposes and plans prior to the 2016 election” mean this prophet is not claiming Trump will be the next president, or even make it to the election, but instead serves some other purpose?

 Twenty-four hours later Jeremiah Johnson posted this on his Facebook page, and at the end claims to he will publicly repent if his prophecy does not come to pass:

-When the 2016 election is finally down to the months of weeks of the debates and then the voting, will we be able to look at prophecies like this and say “he called it” or “he got it wrong?”
+When the 2016 election is finally down to the months and then weeks of the debates and then the voting, will we be able to look at prophecies like this and say “he nailed it” or “he got it wrong?”

 With this prophecy, I struggle to see it as being right or wrong, but just more trumpet sounding, ironically enough.